 They lived naturally.
 The world was not so artificial back then.

-Exactly how does anxiety look like and feel like?
+Exactly how does anxiety look and feel?

-While I don’t have a diagnosed anxiety, I do experience a level of anxiety when I have to drive long distances on the freeway, or really very high elevations.
+While I don’t have diagnosed anxiety, I do experience a level of anxiety when I have to drive long distances on the freeway, or really very high elevations.

 Then I get really anxious and get a panicked feeling with a racing heart, sweating, and chest tightness.

 I know, it may not be the same experience as being at your own home and you are feeling anxious and you don’t know why, and experiencing it all the time.